-Product Life Cycle and Project Life Cycle
+Product Life Cycle vs Project Life Cycle

 Mostly, projects are performed to create a product and once the product is created, the project comes to an end.

-The Project Life Cycle typically includes five phases:
+The Project Life Cycle typically includes five phases;

-Finally the closing phase comes up which involves practices to hand over the project to the client.
+Finally, the closing phase comes up which involves practices to hand over the project to the client.

 Project Life Cycle Example

-Assume that you have a project to create a new software.
-First, you create the project charter and identifiy stakeholders.
-Then develop the project management plan and create the schedule.
-After that you write the codes of the software.
-At the end you hand over the software to the client and the project will be closed.
+Assume that you have a project to create new software.
+First, you will create the project charter and identify the key project stakeholders.
+Then you will develop the project management plan and create the project schedule.
+After that, the coding phase will start in which you write the codes of the software.

-Product Life Cycle
+Product Life Cycle Phases

 The development phase starts when the company generates the idea to create the product.
 This phase also includes the creation of the product.

 Not all products follow all five stages.
 Some products quickly decline right after their introduction.
-However there are many products still in their maturity stage such as COCA COLA.
+However, there are many products still in their maturity stage such as COCA-COLA.

 Generally, The Product Life Cycle phases may involve a number of Project Life Cycles because the product life cycle continues to exist after the project is finished.